By Louisville Beauty Academy Educational Article | Workforce Awareness Series 2026

 Louisville Beauty Academy: A Beacon of Excellence

-One of the shining examples of this industry’s impact is Louisville Beauty Academy, a Kentucky State-licensed and State-accredited college founded by Di Tran, a Vietnamese immigrant with over 20 years of experience in the nail industry.
+One of the shining examples of this industry’s impact is Louisville Beauty Academy, a Kentucky state-licensed college founded by Di Tran, a Vietnamese immigrant with over 20 years of experience in the nail industry.
 Starting in high school, Di Tran has seen firsthand how nail technology can change lives.
 He has dedicated himself to elevating the profession and training the next generation of nail technicians to not only excel in their craft but also to understand the profound impact they have on their clients’ lives.

 Di Tran is also the founder of an AI company and an education college focused on IT, making him uniquely positioned to understand the balance between technology and human connection.
 He strongly believes that as the world becomes more automated, the nail industry will rise to new heights of importance, bridging the gap between healthcare and beauty.
 This profession treats not just the body but the mind and soul, making it a vital component of holistic health care.